jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 ## Where to Find Information

-See [Setting Up the Development Environment](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.0/html-single/development_guide/#setting_up_the_development_environment) in the _Development Guide_ for JBoss EAP for information about how to download and install  JBoss Developer Studio and how to add the JBoss EAP server to the configuration.
+See [Setting Up the Development Environment](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html-single/development_guide/#setting_up_the_development_environment) in the _Development Guide_ for JBoss EAP for information about how to download and install  Red Hat CodeReady Studio and how to add the JBoss EAP server to the configuration.

-For information about how to configure Maven and  JBoss Developer Studio for use with the quickstarts, see [Configure Maven for Use with Red Hat JBoss Developer Studio](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.0/html-single/development_guide/#configure_maven_for_use_with_red_hat_jboss_developer_studio_) in the _Development Guide_ for JBoss EAP.
+For information about how to configure Maven and  Red Hat CodeReady Studio for use with the quickstarts, see [Configure Maven for Use with Red Hat Red Hat CodeReady Studio](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html-single/development_guide/#configure_maven_for_use_with_red_hat_jboss_developer_studio) in the _Development Guide_ for JBoss EAP.

-For information about how to deploy and run the quickstarts and to run the Arquillian tests in JBoss Developer Studio, see [Run the Quickstarts in JBoss Developer Studio](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.0/html-single/development_guide/#run_the_quickstarts_in_red_hat_jboss_developer_studio) in the _Development Guide_ for JBoss EAP.
+For information about how to deploy and run the quickstarts and to run the Arquillian tests in Red Hat CodeReady Studio, see [Run the Quickstarts in Red Hat CodeReady Studio](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html-single/getting_started_guide/index#using_the_quickstart_examples) in the _Getting Started Guide_ for JBoss EAP.

 For instructions to run the Arquillian tests using the Maven command line, see [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests).

-See [Red Hat JBoss Developer Studio](https://developers.redhat.com/products/devstudio/overview/ "Get Started") on the Red Hat Developer Program web site for additional information.
+See [Red Hat Red Hat CodeReady Studio](https://developers.redhat.com/products/codeready-studio/overview/ "Get Started") on the Red Hat Developer Program website for additional information.

 ## Important Special Instructions

 1. Your quickstart project folder must be located outside of your IDE workspace.
-If your quickstart project folder is located within the IDE workspace when you import it into JBoss Developer Studio, the IDE generates an invalid project name and an invalid WAR archive name.
+If your quickstart project folder is located within the IDE workspace when you import it into Red Hat CodeReady Studio, the IDE generates an invalid project name and an invalid WAR archive name.
 Be sure your quickstart project folder is located outside the IDE workspace before you begin!

 2. Be sure to follow the instructions in the quickstart `README.md` file to add any required application users or make the appropriate server configuration changes.

-3. More complex quickstarts may require special instructions to run properly in JBoss Developer Studio.
+3. More complex quickstarts may require special instructions to run properly in Red Hat CodeReady Studio.
 This document describes some of these special situations.

 4. If you see errors or warnings when you import or run a quickstart, see the list of [Known Issues for JBoss EAP Quickstarts](#known-issues-for-jboss-eap-quickstarts) below for an explanation.